 In consequence, up to this day there’s a widespread fear of ghosts, even among the younger generations of Taiwanese.
 When many years ago I was driving with a middle-aged local friend through the outskirts of Taichung, we somehow got lost and ended up in the middle of a graveyard, separated only by the road we were on.

 After realizing where we were, he was visibly shocked and immediately started repeating the word “Amituofo”, the Chinese transliteration from Sanskrit of Amitabha Buddha’s name, which stands for “boundless life”, to feel safer among the dead and speed out of there.

-The rent of apartments in Taiwan were people died, sometimes violently, is significantly cheaper than the average.
+The rent of apartments in Taiwan where people were murdered or committed suicide is significantly cheaper than the average.
 Any real estate agency marketing such flats is bound by law to state their “unholy” past very clearly.

 Some Taiwanese parents may not abort an unwanted child out of fear that its ghost may haunt them forever, which is actually a very good thing as it helps to prevent murder.

 On the contrary, as in large parts of Western Europe, including post-war Germany, religion almost plays no role anymore, such ancestral views are almost nonexistent or frowned upon.

 Still, theoretically more rational Western foreigners are well advised not to make fun out of such beliefs, no matter how risible they might seem to those educated to think logically.